Accelerator Backend

 The code for both the CUDA and the HIP backend is unified, and can be found in the cuda directory.
 At compile-time either one or the other backend is chosen per macro (__CUDA or __HIP).
 Similarly, the code for the OpenCL backend is activated by a build-time macro (__OPENCL).

-There are two stand-alone sample codes or drivers exercising the ACC-interface.
+There is one stand-alone sample code or driver exercising the ACC-interface.
 The driver code (only depending on above mentioned interfaces) can be built locally and in a rather self-contained fashion, i.e., no DBCSR library is needed (except runtime libraries such as CUDA, HIP, OpenCL).
 For OpenCL, the LIBXSMM library is mandatory and preferred as baseline and for validation in any case.
 To build LIBXSMM, a folder libxsmm in parallel to DBCSR's root directory (dbcsr) is expected to be present and prebuilt.

 git clone -b main https://github.com/libxsmm/libxsmm.git